 3. Expense Transfer View: Provides a convenient way to initiate an expense transfer directly from the Reconciliation Report.
 While in Expense Transfer View, notes, comments and flags may be applied.

-Tip: Check out our one page guide for the sign-off process!
+Tip: Check out our one page guide!
 How to Sign-Off on Reconciliation activity

 Share a Link:

 Provides a direct link to that specific budget and month that can be emailed or copy and pasted into another document.
 The person receiving the link must also have ASTRA authorization for that budget information sent.
 If they do not they will not be able to view the information.
 MyFD does not send email notifications when normal status changes or reconciliation activity occurs.

 The Enable Filter and Sort checkbox allows the transactions visible on the Reconciliation Report to be narrowed down/sorted.
 This is useful for large budgets or when you only want to reconcile a specific set of items.
 Filtering is also helpful when searching for specific transactions.